Multiway Junction Conditions: Booklets and Webs: Discussion

 \subsection{Summary of the paper}

 Let us summarize what we have achieved in this paper.
 We first rederive the Israel junction condition for a booklet geometry $\mathscr V$ formed by gluing two pages along an interface $\Sigma$.
 This is done slight different from classical treatment; we provide an explicit definition of the curvature tensor at the interface $\Sigma$ and the derivation is done in the geometric framework.
-For the 3-way junction, we embed the $3$-pages booklet into a larger $(d+2)$-dimensional spacetime $\mathscr M$ and select an arbitrary page, such as $\up V 0$.
+For the 3-way junction, we embed the three-pages booklet into a larger $(d+2)$-dimensional spacetime $\mathscr M$ and select an arbitrary page, such as $\up V 0$.
 Then we extend $\up V 0$ across the $\Sigma$ along the direction $-\up n 0$ to get $\up V{-0}$.
 The junction condition for $\up V 0\cup\up V{-0}$ establishes the criteria for gluing the three pages.
 Importantly, we prove the independence of this result on the choice of $\up V 0$.
 This is the method of reverse extension.
 Next, employing the same method of reverse extension we explore the junction condition for gluing an arbitrary number of pages.
 Our discussion, characterized by considerable generality, elucidates the close relation between the junction condition and the continuity condition of the normal vector.
-In appendix \ref{sec3}, we delve into the significance of the continuity condition \eqref{dim2continu} of the normal vectors, highlighting its pivotal role in the junction condition when dealing with two pages, and naturally leads to its necessity of joining three pages.
+In Appendix~\ref{sec3}, we delve into the significance of the continuity condition \eqref{dim2continu} of the normal vectors, highlighting its pivotal role in the junction condition when dealing with two pages, and naturally leads to its necessity of joining three pages.

 Next, we explore dilaton gravity.
 Employing the method of reverse extension, we establish definitions for certain geometric quantities associated with the dilaton at $\Sigma$.
 Utilizing these definitions, we deduce the junction condition for dilaton gravity.
 In addition, we show that the same result can be obtained from variation of the action of the theory under consideration.
-We then show the equivalence between the junction condition before and after a Weyl transformation.
-We then solve the junction condition when tension is introduced on the brane in both scenarios decoupled and coupled to the dilaton for some simple example.
+We then show the equivalence between the junction condition before and after the change of frame~\eqref{metricWeyl}.
+We then solve the junction condition when tension is introduced on the interface in both scenarios decoupled and coupled to the dilaton for some simple example.